TheThingsIndustries/lorawan-stack-docs/doc/content/reference/interop-repository/_index.md

 paths:
   join: 'api/v1/rens/rens-1::2/lbi_joinreq'  # replace 'rens-1::1' by the RENS issued by Semtech
 tls:
+  source: 'file'
-  root-ca: './ca.pem'                        # path to the client CA issued by Semtech
+  root-ca: './ca.pem'                        # path to the CA issued by Semtech
-  certificate: './cert.pem'                  # path to the client TLS certificate issued by Semtech
+  certificate: './cert.pem'                  # path to the TLS client certificate issued by Semtech
-  key: './key.pem'                           # path to the client TLS key issued by Semtech
+  key: './key.pem'                           # path to the TLS client key issued by Semtech
 ```